jfsong100/spVarBayes/README.md

 ### `spVB_joint_sampling()`

 Draws posterior samples from the **joint variational distribution** of regression coefficients and spatial effects fitted by `spVB_NNGP(joint = TRUE)`.

+## Citation

+Please cite the following paper when you use **spVarBayes**:
+> Song, Jiafang, and Abhirup Datta.
+"Fast Variational Bayes for Large Spatial Data." arXiv preprint arXiv:2507.12251 (2025).